How to Make a Toilet Flush Better. I hate Flushing Twice

 - Let the vinegar/bleach sit there for 1 hour.

-After the 1 hour mark, remove duct tape from the rim holes.
-Insert a 3/16’’ L-shaped Allen wrench on each rim hole and turn it about to make sure they are all fully opened.
-If you don’t have the Allen wrench you can use a piece of wire.
+After the 1-hour mark, remove duct tape from the rim holes.
+Insert a 3/16″ L-shaped Allen wrench on each rim hole and turn it about to ensure they are fully opened.
+You can use a piece of wire if you don’t have the Allen wrench.

 Turn on the water to the toilet and flush it a couple of times.
 Check if it is flushing better compared to before.

 Cleaning the toilet siphon and rim jets should not be a one-off thing.
-You should try and do it regularly to make sure the holes are always opened.
-More on that in this post.
+You should do it regularly to ensure the holes are always opened—more on that in this post.

 5. Unclog the Toilet Vent

-The vent stack is connected to the toilet drainpipe and other fixtures drain lines and runs through the roof of the house.
-It removes air inside the drainpipe helping the toilet’s suction to be strong and therefore a powerful flush.
+The vent stack is connected to the toilet drainpipe and other fixtures’ drain lines and runs through the house’s roof.
+It removes air inside the drainpipe, helping the toilet’s suction to be strong and, therefore, a powerful flush.

-If the vent tack is clogged, air will have no way of exiting the drainpipe.
+If the vent stack is clogged, air will have no way of exiting the drainpipe.
 As a result, pressure will build up inside the drainpipe and try to escape through the toilet.

-In this case the flushing power of your toilet will be greatly reduced since the waste will need to overcome the negative pressure created.
+In this case, the flushing power of your toilet will be significantly reduced since the waste will need to overcome the negative pressure created.

 Climb to the roof of your house where the vent stuck terminates.
 Use a garden hose to pour water down the vent.
 The weight of the water will be enough to wash down the clogs down the drainpipe.

-Alternatively you can also us a toilet snake to snake the vent.
+Alternatively, you can also use a toilet snake to snake the vent.